kamil5b/bev-fs/packages/cli/src/base/README.md

-# Bun Elysia Vue Full-Stack Base Edition
+# Bun Elysia Vue Full-Stack — Base Edition

 A minimal, framework-driven full-stack starter template using **Bun**, **Elysia**, **Vue 3**, and **bev-fs**.

-This is the **base edition** — a lightweight starting point that leverages the **bev-fs** framework for automatic routing and project structure.
+This is the **base edition** — a lightweight starting point with just the essentials that leverages the **bev-fs** framework for automatic routing and project structure.

+**Want more?** Check out the **full template edition** which includes:
+- Pre-built components (ProductTable, Modal, etc.)
+- Complete example app (product management with file uploads)
+- Sample pages and composables
+- Production-ready patterns

 ## 🚀 What's Included

-- **Backend**: Elysia server powered by bev-fs framework
+- **Backend**: Elysia server with bev-fs framework
 - **Frontend**: Vue 3 with automatic route discovery via bev-fs
 - **Framework**: bev-fs handles routing, file-based structure, and shared utilities
 - **Development**: Hot module replacement for fast iteration
 - **TypeScript**: Full end-to-end type safety
+- **Minimal**: No pre-built components or example code — just the framework

 ## 📋 Prerequisites